com-480-data-visualization/datavis-project-2022-syrinx/Milestone1.md

 | mean   | 40.52     | 39.52     |
 | std    | 15.30     | 18.09     |
 | median | 38        | 37        |

+The see how were those computations made, see [the notebook we made](syrinx.ipynb).

+Future investigations:
+> We will later on work on other variables, to filter, clean, and present the data that we need.

 ### Related work